dmaggi/Haskell_UMA/README.md

-# Haskell 8.4.3 enviroment with Docker
+# Haskell 8.4.3 environment with Docker

-Wellcome to Haskell enviroment for "Estuctura de Datos" subject at the Málaga University.
+Welcome to Haskell environment for "Estuctura de Datos" subject at the Málaga University.

 ## Setting up